need4swede/wiki-go/data/documents/playback/player-controls/document.md

 # Player Controls

 Navigate playback with the Siri Remote.
-On iPhone and iPad the same controls are touch-first: tap to reveal them, drag the timeline to scrub, and the same action buttons sit in the same places.
+On iPhone and iPad the equivalent controls are touch-first: tap to reveal them and drag the timeline to scrub.
+Platform-only actions are called out below.